 Balance your checkbook

-Keep your checkbook in check by setting money dates with yourself, and potentially your partner.
+Keep your checkbook in check by setting money dates with yourself, and potentially your partner if you share bank accounts.
 Balancing your checkbook is especially important if you use a debit card or share an account with someone because your account balance may be different from when you last looked.

 You need to have a handle on what’s going out and what’s coming in to see if your budget and savings are on track.